Sewing collars & leashes with an LK-1900BN bartacking machine

 "cloth feed presser plate" screws (6)

-One risk which may necessitate removing this plate: when you remove the arch, the "slider" (in the "ball retainer" cup above) may stick to the "slider sheet" above it (due to the grease on the sheet).
+One risk which may necessitate removing this plate: when you remove the arch, the "slider" (in the "ball retainer" cup above) may stick to the "slider sheet" above it (due to the grease on that sheet).
 I always worry it could fall off.
 If the "feed plate" (29) were removed, the slider could fall inside.

-(Spares: SM1040650TP, desc: SCREW M4 L=6.
+(Spares: #SM1040650TP, desc: SCREW M4 L=6.
 Same as used for the needle plate.)

 Materials